 Hard work, sleepless nights, drinking lots of coffee, eating lots of chocolate and asking for referrals definitely pays off 😉

-How did I top “Top Web Design Companies in Arlington Heights IL” list?
+How did I reach “Top Web Design Companies in Arlington Heights IL” list?

 I am open to suggestions.
 I know many talented designers and just being part of “the group” makes me happy.
 After all, we all have different styles, talents, ideas and that’s what makes each and every one of us so unique.